Creating Value with Customer and Market Analytics

 A syllabus is available in the student portal for applicants who have been admitted to the programme.
 Username and password for the student portal will be sent to you before the start date.

-The tuition fee is normally charged in two installments, 1-2 weeks after the start of each semester.
+The tuition fee is normally charged in two instalments, 1-2 weeks after the start of each semester.
 You will find the invoice under My invoice in the student portal.

 See Tuition Fees at BI Norwegian Business School for complete overview.